How long it takes to learn Chinese?

 Among them are the amount of listening practice you get, the level of exposure, and the books you use.
 Also, it would help if you were exposed to the language as it is.

-These factors influence the time to learn a language.
-The more involved and informed you are, the more you will study swiftly.
+These factors influence the time it takes to learn a language.
+The more involved and informed you are, the more quickly you will study.
 Also, tons of help is available online and offline for Chinese, a popular language.

 How long it takes to learn Mandarin

-Tools & Tips to Help you speed up learning process
+Tools & Tips to Help you speed up the learning process

-It is possible to learn any language, including Chinese, in various ways.
+Learning any language, including Chinese, is possible in various ways.
 Plus, you will understand quicker and better if you choose the method that works best for you.

 There are many language training centers and institutes where you can register.
-They would teach you all aspects of the subject as part of their organized schedules.
-So it starts from basics to advanced.
+They teach all subject aspects according to their organized schedules, starting with the basics and ending with the advanced.

 Alternatively, you can study online language courses offered by websites that offer lessons taught by native speakers or language professors.